Ricks-Lab/gpu-utils/README.md

 ## gpu-plot
-A utility to continuously plot the trend of critical GPU parameters for all compatible AMD GPUs.
+A utility to continuously plot the trend of critical GPU parameters for all compatible GPUs.
 The *--sleep N* can be used to specify the update interval.
 The *gpu-plot* utility has 2 modes of operation.
 The default mode is to read the GPU driver details directly, which is useful as a standalone utility.
 The *--stdin* option causes *gpu-plot* to read GPU data from stdin.
 This is how *gpu-mon* produces the